 18. Glam White Living Room

-A glam white living room is designed to sparkle and impress, using light-reflecting surfaces and opulent textures to create a high-impact with a large, plush sectional in a bright white velvet and accent it with faux fur throws and sequined plenty of metallic accents, particularly in gold or silver, for the coffee table legs, picture frames, and oversized floor lamps.
-A large, ornate mirror can serve as a focal point, bouncing light around the room and adding to the overall sense of style is unapologetically bold and luxurious, offering a chic space for entertaining and relaxing in style.
+A glam white living room is designed to sparkle and impress, using light-reflecting surfaces and opulent textures to create a high-impact aesthetic.
+Start with a large, plush sectional in a bright white velvet and accent it with faux fur throws and sequined pillows.
+Use plenty of metallic accents, particularly in gold or silver, for the coffee table legs, picture frames, and oversized floor lamps.
+A large, ornate mirror can serve as a focal point, bouncing light around the room and adding to the overall sense of grandeur.
+This style is unapologetically bold and luxurious, offering a chic space for entertaining and relaxing in style.

 19. Cottage White Living Room